Beware The Self-Centered

 Your siblings envy your cerulean gown;

-Majestic is your shawl, as soft as down,
+Majestic is the shawl, as soft as down,

 A sampling of the hues that dye your gown.